Canada: Foreign Investment Review

 What are the substantive tests for clearance?

-There are two potential types of substantive assessment depending on whether the transaction is subject to a net benefit review or a national security review or both.
+There are two potential types of substantive assessment depending on whether the transaction is subject to a net benefit review or a national security review, or both.

 Net benefit to Canada

 Where an investment is subject to a net benefit review, the relevant minister must be satisfied that such investment is likely to be of ‘net benefit to Canada’.
-The Act sets out the following factors which are to be taken into account, where relevant, in assessing net benefit to Canada:
+The Act sets out the following factors that are to be taken into account, where relevant, in assessing net benefit to Canada: